|General||Reading vs. Listening|

 Reading is the best way to build your vocabulary.
 You can move at your own pace and look up unfamiliar words as you go.
 Seeing a word spelled out is crucial to learning it.

-Listening is less important for learning Latin, as opposed to a modern language in which you’re learning to hold a conversation.
+Listening is less important for learning Latin, as opposed to a modern language in which you’re learning to carry on a conversation.
 That’s not one of our goals in Latin.
 You mainly need to listen to enough Latin to get a good idea of the pronunciation.
 Listening is great for situations when reading isn’t practical, like when you’re driving or doing chores around the house.
 It’s hard to learn new things by listening, but it’s easy to solidify what you’ve already half-learned from your reading.

 For people who speak English only, Latin is difficult because the grammar is much more complicated.
 Nouns and pronouns have several different forms, called declensions or cases, plus they have a gender (masculine, feminine, or neuter).
 Adjectives must agree with nouns as to case and gender.
 Almost none of this complexity exists in English.